borisdayma/docs/docs/integrations/api.md

 ---
-title: W&B Data API Overview
+title: W&B Export API Overview
-sidebar_label: Python Data API
+sidebar_label: Python Export API
 ---

-W&B provides a Data API to import and export data directly.
+W&B provides an API to import and export data directly.
 This is useful for doing custom analysis of your existing runs or running an evaluation script and adding additional summary metrics.

 ## Authentication

-The API looks for your Key stored locally (populated by running `wandb login`), or in the **WANDB_API_KEY** environment variable.
+The API looks for your key stored locally (populated by running `wandb login`), or in the **WANDB_API_KEY** environment variable.

 ```python
 import wandb